-Hard automation in the past has always been about joystick controllers and a birdsnest operator controlling the movement of the gantry or positioning system to guide the welding arc through the weld piece.
-And incoporating seam tracking into this solution?
+Hard automation in the past has always been about joystick controllers and a birds nest operator controlling the movement of the gantry or positioning system to guide the welding arc through the weld piece.
+And incorporating seam tracking into this solution?
 Leave that to the robots.

 Today, however, optical seam tracking is finding itself now more than ever a real solution and added value to those hard automation processes, and leading old-school, analog welding operations to look at seam tracking technology in a different light.

 Hard automation generally involves very large welds.
 Typically to execute this plants use tack welds to put everything together then they put the parts through the machines to weld.
 And to keep the process accurate and repeatable, hard automation companies have historically used tactile probe as a standard solution.
 But tactile probe has it's issues and limitations in hard automation, most because of the contact point on the probe.
 With the tack welds that most hard automation solutions use, contact with any tactile based system is inevitable, which throws off the probe and can sabotage the weld, leading to more scrap and rework than what's generally desired.